• Skip to main content

 Jyothi Rajesh

-Ridiculously delicious Christmas crack recipe is made using saltine crackers that are covered in homemade toffee, melted chocolate finally topped with crunchy nuts or fun sprinkles.
+This ridiculously delicious Christmas crack recipe is made using saltine crackers that are covered in homemade toffee and melted chocolate and finally topped with crunchy nuts or fun sprinkles.

 Prevent your screen from going dark